bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/akka_basics.md

 An <font color="green">Actor</font> is a working entity, such as a process or thread.
 Usually, an actor has one specific role (much like a worker at a company).

 An actor _cannot_ be directly interacted with; they can only interact with the outside world via [messages](learn_to_code/java/akka/akka_basics?id=message).
 Actors can hold state.

 ## Location Transparency

-Akka supports , ; the location is basically transparent to the developer, meaning the code is very similar to a local mailing address.
+Akka supports <font color="green">location transparency</font>; the location is basically transparent to the developer, meaning the code is very similar to a local mailing address.

-Akka has a concept called <font color="green">location transparency</font>, which basically means an which means an [actor's](learn_to_code/java/akka/akka_basics?id=actor) [mailing address](learn_to_code/java/akka/akka_basics?id=mailing-address) is located on a remote location and can run anywhere - locally or on a remote machine.
+Akka has a concept called <font color="green">location transparency</font>, which basically means an [actor's](learn_to_code/java/akka/akka_basics?id=actor) [mailing address](learn_to_code/java/akka/akka_basics?id=mailing-address) is located on a remote location and can run anywhere - locally or on a remote machine.
 This is possible due to how Actors are created: a factory must be used to create an Actor, as it's impossible to create an instance of an Actor using the `new` keyword.
  * This factory returns a reference that points to an actor instance - _not_ an actor instance itself.
  * This makes a distributed system possible.